Hello Holy Trinity Parents!

 Holy Trinity Catholic Secondary School actively encourages and promotes regular attendance.
 Educational research has consistently shown that a student’s progress and academic success are closely related to regular attendance and participation in the day to day activities of the school.

 Although trips and vacations may provide diverse learning experiences, the school does not support, academically, travel or vacations during class time.
 The content covered in each course is important and requires daily attendance.
 While parents may choose to travel during the school year, the time missed from class is recorded as an absence and counted in the total absence record for the semester.
 A significant number of absences places a student’s achievement in jeopardy due to the loss of instructional time.
 Also, assessment and evaluation become problematic.
-Prior to the trip, the parent/guardian must notify a Vice-Principal in writing and the student must consult with his/her teachers and make notes on what will be covered in each course.
-Any assignments that are due while he/she is away should be completed and handed in prior to the trip to ensure they are accepted.
+Prior to the trip, the parent/guardian must notify a Vice-Principal in writing and the student must pick-up and complete an Extended Absence Form from the Attendance office.
+This form must be signed by the parent or guardian.

 Examinations missed for any reason other than medical will not be rescheduled and a mark of zero (0) will be assigned to any examination missed for truancy.